 Ordinary meetings of the Council shall commence at 7.00 pm unless otherwise agreed with the Chairman and will take place on a Thursday in accordance with a programme decided at the Council's annual meeting.
-Subject to rule 2.52.7, ordinary meetings will:
+Subject to rule 2.7, ordinary meetings will:

-- (i) elect a person to preside if the Chairman and Vice Chairman are not present; - deal with any business required by statute to be done before any other business; approve the minutes of the last meeting; - (iv) approve the minutes of the last meeting, (iv) receive any announcements from the Chairman, Leader, members of the Cabinet or the Chief Executive Head of Paid Service; - (v) receive any declarations of interest from members; - (vi) receive petitions from the public; - (vii) receive questions from, and provide answers to, the public in relation to matters which in the opinion of the person presiding at the meeting are relevant to the business of the meeting;[Pursuant to Rule?] - (viii) deal with any business from the last Council meeting; - (i) receive reports from the Cabinet Leader, Members of the Cabinet and the Council's Committees etc.
+(i) elect a person to preside if the Chairman and Vice Chairman are not present;

+- (ii) deal with any business required by statute to be done before any other business; - (iii) approve the minutes of the last meeting; - (iv) receive any announcements from the Chairman, Leader, members of the Cabinet or the Chief Executive; - (v) receive any declarations of interest from members; - (vi) receive petitions from the public; - (vii) receive questions from, and provide answers to, the public in relation to matters which in the opinion of the person presiding at the meeting are relevant to the business of the meeting; [Pursuant to Rule?] - (viii) receive reports from the Cabinet Leader, Members of the Cabinet and the Council's Committees etc.

-Except for items under (i), (ii) or (iii) of Rule $2.\underline{42}$ the order of business may be varied at the Chairman's discretion or by a resolution passed on a motion that has been moved and seconded which shall be put without discussion.
+Except for items under (i), (ii) or (iii) of Rule 2.2 the order of business may be varied at the Chairman's discretion or by a resolution passed on a motion that has been moved and seconded which shall be put without discussion.